silentindark/audiosocket_server/README.md

 audiosocket.start()
 ```

-This would create a new audiosocket object in a separate thread, bind it to network interfaces
+This would create a new audiosocket object in a separate thread, bind it to all network interfaces
-on the computer using an open port (accessible via `audiosocket.port`) an start listening for incoming connections indefinitely.
+on the computer using an open port the OS chose (accessible via `audiosocket.port`) an start listening for incoming connections indefinitely.

 If you wanted to bind it to a specific address and/or port only and set a timeout on the listening time, you could do this: